North Sydney Bears: New South Wales Cup

-North Sydney play in the second-tier NSW Cup competition, serving as the reserve side for the Sydney Roosters.
-They have also been affiliated with the New Zealand Warriors, the South Sydney Rabbitohs and the Melbourne Storm in the past.
+North Sydney continue to play in the second-tier NSW Cup competition, initially serving as the reserve side for the Sydney Roosters.
+They have also been affiliated with the New Zealand Warriors, the South Sydney Rabbitohs and the Melbourne Storm in the past, and are once again serving as a feeder club for the Melbourne Storm.

 In the 2007 NSWRL Premier League the North Sydney club made the Grand Final facing off against Parramatta.
 They were beaten 20-15 by Weller Hauraki, scoring a controversial try with just 13 seconds to go, which many believed should not have been allowed due to a forward pass.
 North Sydney finished the 2008 season as NSW Cup minor premiers and were eliminated in the finals in straight sets.

 In 2009, North Sydney lost to Balmain Tigers in extra time to miss out on the Grand Final 19–18.
 2010 was a poor season for Norths, who received the wooden spoon.
 However this was turned around in the 2011 season with the North Sydney side reaching the preliminary final and losing to eventual premiers the Canterbury-Bankstown Bulldogs.
-Deon Apps and Curtis Johnston represented the Bears in the 2011 NSW Residents side with Johnston finishing up leading try scorer for the competition by the end of the regular season with 28 tries, Johnston would play 110 games with the North Sydney NSW Cup scoring 97 tries in 6 seasons.
+Deon Apps and Curtis Johnston represented the Bears in the 2011 NSW Residents side with Johnston finishing up leading try scorer for the competition by the end of the regular season with 28 tries, Johnston would play 131 games with the North Sydney NSW Cup scoring 108 tries over 8 seasons before retiring at seasons end of 2019.

-2012 saw North Sydney make the semi finals, missing out on the minor premiership by points differential to Canterbury-Bankstown.
+2012 saw North Sydney make the semi-finals, missing out on the minor premiership by points differential to Canterbury-Bankstown.
 They lost their first semi final to Newcastle Knights but had a chance to remain in the running of the competition the week after only to give up a 24–6 lead to the Newtown Jets and lose in extra time 32-30 from a Daniel Mortimer 35-metre penalty goal.

 Newtown went on to beat Balmain in the 2012 NSW Cup Grand Final.
 In 2013, the Bears recorded several large victories in the regular season and finished third.
-They defeated the Newcastle Knights 32-28 in the first week of the finals, and were then eliminated by minor premiers and eventual NSW Cup premiers the Cronulla-Sutherland Sharks in the preliminary final, who recorded a convincing 38-6 win.
+They defeated the Newcastle Knights 32–28 in the first week of the finals, and were then eliminated by minor premiers and eventual NSW Cup premiers the Cronulla-Sutherland Sharks in the preliminary final, who recorded a convincing 38-6 win.
 This was the third consecutive season that the North Sydney side had been eliminated in the finals by the team which would eventually win the premiership.
 This was also Matt King's final game of Rugby League.